 As a food truck owner, you need to ensure that you and your business are properly protected – that’s where insurance comes in.
 In order to operate a food truck, you will need commercial auto insurance and general liability insurance.

 Commercial auto insurance is different from your regular car insurance because it offers a higher limit of coverage (up to $5 million is recommended) than your personal car insurance, and will provide additional protection during the course of business operation.
 Vehicles used for food trucks are typically larger than the average vehicle and have been modified to serve food.
 It’s important to have adequate protection to cover the initial investment of the truck and all the hard work you’ve put into customizing it with food equipment.

 As well, if you are planning to expand your business or are currently operating five or more vehicles as part of your food truck business you should consider insuring your vehicles as a commercial fleet.
-Insuring a fleet is often cheaper and more convenient than insuring each vehicle individually; learn more about commercial fleet insurance here.
+Insuring a fleet is often cheaper and more convenient than insuring each vehicle individually; learn more about commercial fleet insurance.

 A commercial package that includes general liability and commercial property insurance provides additional support for your business.
 It can provide protection from claims that may arise from property damage or bodily injury – such as a foodborne illness, as well as cover your equipment and food stock.
-In addition, you should consider asking your BrokerLink Broker if business interruption insurance should also be added to your policy.
+In addition, you should consider asking your BrokerLink Broker

 If you’re just starting your food truck business for the first time, your prior experience may have an impact on your insurance rate.
 For example, if you have experience working in a food truck or operating a large vehicle your insurance may be lower.
 Let your BrokerLink Broker know and they will work with you to discuss your insurance needs, compare your options and get you the best value at the best possible price available.